New workforce entrants and tenured pros alike share one thing in common: Both feel stumped when it comes to resume writing.

 Pro tip: If you took two years of French in K12 and never practiced it after, better skip mentioning your proficiency to avoid any faux pas.

 Hobbies & Interests

 Every employer has a unique work culture.
-Some like hiring creative and playful candidates; others are looking for exceptional team players.
-Your hobbies like sports, arts or other unusual activities can show employers that you are a “fit” to the current team.
+Some like hiring creative and playful candidates. others are looking for exceptional team players.
+Your hobbies like sports, arts, or other unusual activities can show employers that you are a “fit” for the current team.